Psychotherapy and Counselling

 Psychotherapy Brings Risks and Rewards

 Psychotherapy is risky.
 You may have blocked out or downplayed feelings and thoughts for a long time.
 Discussing these can bring up uncomfortable feelings like sadness, guilt, anger and loneliness.
 In fact, that is probably why you’ve worked so hard to block them out or downplayed them.
-Maybe what you are thinking, feeling and doing was adaptive the first time you started thinking, doing or feeling that way.
+What you are thinking, feeling and doing worked so well they got you here, alive.
 Now you might feel stuck but things have been buried so deep you don’t know why you are stuck or how to get unstuck.
 Maybe you can’t find the words to explain what is going on.
 Making changes to what you think, do, say or feel can disrupt your relationships and can be scary.
 Taking these risks might be helpful for you.
 Only you will know whether the possibility of a positive change and hope is right for you and is worth risking therapy at any point in your life.
 Like most things in life, therapy does not come with a guarantee.

 “The truth is that our finest moments are most likely to occur when we are feeling deeply uncomfortable, unhappy, or unfulfilled.
 For it is only in such moments, propelled by our discomfort, that we are likely to step out of our ruts and start searching for different ways or truer answers.” – M. Scott Peck